Victoria was notified of two new cases of COVID-19 yesterday - both are returned international travellers in hotel quarantine.

 Update: Travel permit changes

-From 8:00pm AEST 27 June, Greater Darwin - incorporating the City of Darwin, Palmerston and Litchfield - is a red zone under Victoria's travel permit system.
+Greater Darwin - incorporating the City of Darwin, Palmerston and Litchfield - remains a red zone under Victoria's travel permit system.

 The Department also manages a number of exposure sites that it doesn't publish online, particularly if these sites represent lower-risk exposures, if they have comprehensive record-keeping and contact tracing measures in place, or if they identify small, private locations.